tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/场景实践/实时语音通话/TRTCCalling API（Web）_intl_en.md

 >?
 >- This is a new API in v0.10.0 and later versions.
 >- It can be used only in one-to-one calls.
->- Switching fails if an error event (code: 60002) is returned.
+>- The error callback (code: 60002) indicates that the switching has failed.

 <dx-codeblock>
 ::: javascript javascript
-trtcCalling.switchToVideoCall() // Switch from audio call to video call
+trtcCalling.switchToVideoCall() // Switch from audio call to video call.
 :::
 </dx-codeblock>